philcryer/wpa2own/README.md

 ## Gotchas

 1) You need a networking card that supports monitor mode under Linux
 2) While the script can use `hashcat-legacy`, that code is over 3 years old, and relies on your CPU to crack passwords.
-To really get the ball rolling you can use `hashcat` with the OpenCL headers (we pull those down as part of the build), and then run it with a compatible GPU.
+To really get the ball rolling you can should use `hashcat` with the OpenCL headers (we pull those down as part of the build), but that requires a compatible GPU.

-__TODO: give examples of how this works__
+__TODO: give examples of how this works, with specfic drivers__

 ## Usage